unlckks/7330-Programming-Homework/README.md

-# 7330 Programming Homework
+# ⚔️ 7330 Programming Homework

-## Overview
+## 📖 Overview

-This Application is designed to manage a database of players and their match records through a variety of data manipulation and query commands.
-The program reads commands from a CSV file and performs operations such as creating tables, adding new players, recording match results, and querying player information and match histories.
+This application is designed to manage a database of players and their match records through a variety of data manipulation and query commands.
+It reads commands from a CSV file and performs operations such as creating tables, adding new players, recording match results, and querying player information and match histories.

-## Technology Stack
+## 💻 Technology Stack

-- Language: Java
+- **Language**: Java
-- Build Tool: Maven
+- **Build Tool**: Maven
-- Database: Mysql
+- **Database**: MySQL

-## Getting Started
+## 🚀 Getting Started

-### Prerequisites
+### 📋 Prerequisites

 - Java JDK 21
 - Maven 4.0.0

-# Structure
+## 🏗️ Project Structure

 ```
 dbprog